Overview of Loan Modifications

 - a deferment of a portion of the outstanding debt.

 You may be eligible for a loan modification if:

 - You have a hardship, such as a job loss, divorce or medical emergency

 - You are able to make modified mortgage payments

 - You satisfy the loan owner’s eligibility requirements

-Call us at 888-504-7300, Monday – Thursday 6:00 am to 7:00 pm PST and Friday 6:00 am to 6:00 PST.
+Call us at 888-504-7300, 8AM to 6PM CT Monday through Friday.
 If your loan is owned by Fannie Mae or Freddie Mac, you can reach customer service by calling 888-616-5400.
 If you do not have a Home Retention Specialist (your single point of contact) already assigned to you, we will assign one.
 Your Home Retention Specialist will work with you through the entire process and advise you on options available to you.

 Your Home Retention Specialist will ask you some basic questions about your income, expenses, your home and your intentions about your home.
 You should have the following information available when you call: